Teambook for Work and Project Scheduling

 In Teambook:

-• Drag it to a new date or week
+• Mark a booking, drag it to a new date or other person and drop it in place

 Capacity, availability, and project totals update instantly.